robinmetral/gatsby-theme-oss/examples/gatsby-starter-oss/README.md

 # gatsby-starter-oss

-A Gatsby starter using [`gatsby-theme-oss`](https://github.com/robinmetral/gatsby-theme-oss/tree/master/theme).
+A Gatsby starter to showcase your open-source projects.

 ## Getting started